cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-2/photosynthesis.md

 ![]()

-The thylakoids contain the chlorophyll which traps the sun's energy
+- The thylakoids contain the chlorophyll which traps the sun's energy
+- Single sheet of thylakoid = Lamella
+- Stacks of lamella = Granum

 <!--card-->